oldip/FlipperNestedRecovery-GUI/README.md

 Special thanks to all users who provided feedback and suggestions during the development of the project.
 Your support is our motivation for continuous improvement.

-## License

-© 2024 oldip.
-All rights reserved.

-Reproduction, modification, publication, distribution, sale, or dissemination of this software or any part of it is not permitted without authorization.

-### Prohibition of Commercial Use

-This software is for personal learning and research purposes only.
-Commercial use is prohibited.

 ### Disclaimer

 This software may contain defects or errors, and the author makes no express or implied warranties regarding the performance or effects of this software, including but not limited to merchantability, fitness for a particular purpose, and non-infringement.
 The author shall not be liable for any damages, losses, or other liabilities arising from the use or inability to use this software, whether in contract, tort, or other legal actions.